guoyongcs/RSPC/EXP_CIFAR/README.md

   - On CIFAR-10: Please use [CAE_distort_cifar10.py](DeepAugment/CAE_distort_cifar10.py) and [EDSR_distort_cifar10.py](DeepAugment/EDSR_distort_cifar10.py).
   - On CIFAR-100: Please use [CAE_distort_cifar100.py](DeepAugment/CAE_distort_cifar100.py) and [EDSR_distort_cifar100.py](DeepAugment/EDSR_distort_cifar100.py).

+    Please see how to run these scripts in [make_deepaugment.sh](DeepAugment/make_deepaugment.sh).
 For convenience, we also provide a [link](xxx) to download the whole augmented dataset.

 - Evaluation: We evaluate the model robustness on [CIFAR-10-C](https://zenodo.org/record/2535967) and [CIFAR-100-C](https://zenodo.org/record/3555552).